Helenology/Research_Toolbox/Useful_theorem_sources.md

 - Chen, S. X., & Qin, Y. L. (2010).
 A two-sample test for high-dimensional data with applications to gene-set testing.

-Construct a martingale difference sequences to prove the asymptotic normality of the test statistic based on high dimensional data.
+This paper constructs a martingale difference sequences to prove the asymptotic normality of the test statistic based on high dimensional data.

+### Empirical Process Theory

+Empirical process theory is widely used in econometrics and statistics.
+However, this theory might be much more abstract and mathematical than other fields in statistics.
+More efforts should be paid if you want to master the knowledge.

+- Van Der Vaart, A. W., Wellner, J. A., van der Vaart, A. W., & Wellner, J. A. (1996).
+Weak convergence and empirical process.
+Springer New York.
+- Kosorok, M. R. (2008).
+Introduction to empirical processes and semiparametric inference.
+New York: Springer.

+#### Applications in non-differentiable objective functions
+- Newey, W. K., & McFadden, D. (1994).
+Large sample estimation and hypothesis testing.
+Handbook of econometrics, 4, 2111-2245.
+- Chen, X., Linton, O., & Van Keilegom, I. (2003).
+Estimation of semiparametric models when the criterion function is not smooth.
+Econometrica, 71(5), 1591-1608.

+#### Applications in nonparametric estimation
+- Han, Q., Wang, T., Chatterjee, S., & Samworth, R. J. (2019).
+Isotonic regression in general dimensions.
+Annals of Statistics, 47(5), 2440-2471.
+- Schmidt-Hieber, J. (2020).
+Nonparametric regression using deep neural networks with ReLU activation function.
+Annals of Statistics, 48(4), 1875-1897